gfena/AncestryLength/README.md

 Results of the different chromosomes can be merged in a single output after the computation by using the provided script: _ConcatenateATresults.rb_

 # Additional Provided Code
 In the repository are included R scripts to perform plots and Mann U statistical tests.
-These codes are included as-is, as they were developed for the project and need to be edited with your data in order to be functional.
+The codes are included as-is, as they were developed for the project and need to be edited with your data in order to be functional.
 Example input files are provided.

 # Errors
 If your input file has missing data i.e. missing ancestry in a random haplotype, the program will detect it and automatically stop.